“The greatest gifts you can give your children are the roots of responsibility and the wings of independence” - Denis Waitley

 As parents, you understand the risks that come with credit and holding heavy balances.
 When you teach your kid the importance of smart spending, they’ll be better prepared for when they go shopping for their first credit card.
 Teach them the basics of credit scores and how debt works, which will then provide them a ton of support in the long run when they try to buy their first house.

-Most kids up to the age of 20 still don’t understand how taxes work.
+Most kids up to the age of 20 still don’t understand how taxes work even though they have been earning money and paying taxes for years.
 As something that’s considered annoying and inevitable, it’s best to teach your children about taxes so they won’t have to run into any potholes in the future.
 The majority of schools won’t teach your kids, so it’s best to sit down with your kids and have a casual discussion on the importance of taxes and how the different types of taxes work.
 If it involves money and helping their future, Gen Zers are ready and eager to learn.

 Mortgaging and Loans